2022-23 Scholarships for First-Year Students

 Whitworth scholarships are available to cover Whitworth tuition costs only.

-Whitworth offers generous scholarships ranging from $12,000-$25,000 per year, based on students' academic achievement and personal background.
+Whitworth offers generous scholarships ranging from $12,000-$27,000 per year, based on students' academic achievement, personal background and other factors.
 These scholarships are offered after a holistic review of your admissions application and are renewable up to four years as long as the student maintains satisfactory academic progress.
 Explore additional financial aid resources at whitworth.edu/undergraduateaid.

 Additional Scholarship Resources

-Talent and Participation Scholarships: $1,000+: Offered based on audition or application to students who participate in art, forensics (speech and debate), media, music, theatre or Young Life at Whitworth.
+Talent and Participation Scholarships: $1,000+: Offered based on audition or application to students who participate in art & design, forensics (speech & debate), media, music, theatre or Young Life at Whitworth.
+Click here to learn more and to apply for these scholarships.

 College Bound Scholarship: The College Bound Scholarship Program is an early commitment of financial aid from the state of Washington.
 To be eligible, students must sign up for the program in middle school; graduate from a Washington high school or home-school program with a 2.0 GPA or higher; be good citizens who have never been convicted of a felony; apply to an eligible college; and complete the Free Application for Federal Student Aid (FAFSA) in a timely manner.
 They must also have a family income that falls within 65 percent of the state's median family income.
 The amount of the scholarship is based on tuition and an allowance for books at a public university, and the full amount of the scholarship is applied to tuition, room and meal costs at Whitworth.